 Admissions Information for Transfer Students

 The College may require proficiency testing to determine the level of the student’s competency in certain courses, and also reserves the right to refuse transfer credits.
 If Midstate College placement test scores reflect the need for developmental English or math and the student has successfully completed a higher level transfer English or math class at another college or institution, a proficiency exam will be administered at no cost to the student to assist in determining skill levels.
-The Dean of Students will review the test results, entrance exam scores, and any other pertinent information that may be available to determine appropriate class placement.
+The Dean of Students will review the test results and any other pertinent information that may be available to determine appropriate class placement.

 Midstate College is a participant in the Illinois Articulation Initiative (IAI).
 The General Education Core Curriculum (GECC) became effective for entering students as of the summer of 1998.
 This agreement benefits the students who transfer credit in from other institutions and all transcripts marked with the IAI GECC seal will be accepted as equivalent to the GECC here at Midstate; therefore, students will not be required to retake such courses.